Archaeology Training at GRAPE

 Participants of varying ability are welcome at GRAPE.

-Mobility: To ensure safety, participants in our 2024 field season must be independently mobile on uneven terrain and in poor lighting conditions.
+Mobility: To ensure safety, participants in our 2025 field season must be independently mobile on uneven terrain and in poor lighting conditions.

 Language: GRAPE field work is conducted in English.
 To participate in the University Credited courses basic written and spoken English are necessary.
 To participate in the project basic English or Georgian (საქართველო ) is necessary.
-Members of the research and teaching team also speak: Arabic, Albanian, Russian, and Ukrainian.
+Members of the research and teaching team also speak: French, Arabic, Russian, and Ukrainian.

-Physical Stressors at GRAPE 2024
+Physical Stressors at GRAPE 2025

 These are listed to bring awareness to potentially strenuous situations.
 If you have previous injures or conditions that may be exacerbated by the described activities, please discuss the specifics with the project.
-This will not impact your acceptance onto the GRAPE 2024 season.
+This will not impact your acceptance onto the GRAPE 2025 season.

 Walking: while surveying project participants will be walking throughout the day.
 The walking is discontinuous.
 The session may last for up to 5 hours.